joeshull/what_the_fish_betta/README.md

 ## Goals
-Attempt a "fish or not-a-fish" classification using Logistic Regression using 33x33px grayscaled images on ~ 2000 pictures.
+Attempt a "fish or not-a-fish" image classification with Logistic Regression trained on ~1500 33x33px grayscaled images.

 ## Image Acquisition